-Kurabayashi: I was surprised to learn that Sumitomo Bakelite products play an active role in various fields of industry and daily life.
+Kurabayashi: I was surprised that Sumitomo Bakelite Co., Ltd. products play an active role in various industries and daily life.
 Can you tell us about what type of people a company needs to create new businesses in a wide range of fields?